As New York Estate Planning & Elder Law Attorneys, we are often asked by our clients:

 - You will not be entitled to the $500,000 exclusion on capital gains if you sell your home.

-- You may have a problem finding a good rehab facility if you are hospitalized and do not have other substantial other assets
+- You may have potential problems finding a good rehab facility if you are hospitalized and do not have other substantial other assets.

-2. IRREVOCABLE LIVING TRUST whereby your home Is deeded to your children, as Trustees.
+- IRREVOCABLE LIVING TRUST: Deed your home to your children, as Trustees.
 The advantages of a NY irrevocable trust are:

-- Preserves your assets from nursing home costs five years after the deed is filed.
+- Preserving your assets from nursing home costs five years after the deed is filed.

 - If you decide to sell your home, the trustees can purchase another home for you with the proceeds which don’t affect the five-year look-back period.

-- You can place other assets in the name of trust to protect them.
+- Placing other assets in the name of trust to protect them.

-- You may have a problem finding a good rehab facility if you are hospitalized and do not have other substantial other assets.
+The disadvantage of a NY irrevocable trust is you may have a problem finding a good rehab facility if you are hospitalized and do not have other substantial assets.

-3. REVOCABLE TRUST avoids probate and results in no capital gains tax, but it does not protect your home from nursing home costs.
+- REVOCABLE LIVING TRUST :Avoids probate and results in no capital gains tax, but it does not protect your home from nursing home costs.

-5. POWER OF ATTORNEY if you do not use options 1 or 2 before being admitted to a nursing home, the power of attorney, if it has gifting powers, can be used to:
+- POWER OF ATTORNEY: If you do not use options 1 or 2 before being admitted to a nursing home, the power of attorney, if it has gifting powers, can be used to:

 - Transfer your home to your spouse without incurring a Medicaid penalty.